tlotter/aws-modernization-with-auth0/content/20_Integrate Application/_index.en.md

     - If an error the error "This site can’t be reached", did you save auth_configuration.json?
 4. Click on **Sign up** to create a new user.
 5. Accept the consent screen and you are successfully signed in.
-6. Click in the top right corner on **Profile** to see the ID Token that the applicatoin gets from Auth0.
+6. Click in the top right corner on **Profile** to see the ID Token that the application gets from Auth0.

 ![Copy Domain and ClientID](images/20_30_user_profile_page.png)